 Can the Police Take and Search My Phone Without a Warrant?

-Now that using a cell phone while driving is illegal in Arizona, you could get pulled over for talking on your phone or texting while driving.
-If you are arrested, the police officer can search through your pockets.
-This begs the question, “can the police take and search my cell phone without a warrant?”
+Cell phones have become an essential part of our lives.
+But now that using a cell phone while driving is illegal in Arizona, you could get pulled over for talking on your phone or texting while driving.
+But can the police take and search your cell phone without a warrant?
+The same rules apply to your cell phone as the ones for searching through your car, home, or person—a police officer must have a warrant, your consent, or probable cause.

-It’s essential that you understand your rights when a police officer pulls you over.
+It’s essential that you understand your rights when a police officer pulls you over, whether you did something wrong or not.
 Let’s take a look at what this recent law change means for your right to privacy.

 Can the police take and search my phone without a warrant?

-However, a police officer can take your phone as evidence, even without a warrant.
-The police can hold your phone for as long as necessary but you don’t have to give them your cellphone password.
-If you do not share your password, the police cannot check through your phone without a warrant.
+But if the police suspect you committed a crime, they can take your phone as evidence, even without a warrant.
+The police can then hold your phone for as long as necessary during the investigation.
+However, you don’t have to give them your cellphone password.
+If you do not share your password, the police cannot check through your phone unless they get a warrant.

-There are some cases where a police officer can legally search your property without a warrant, including:
+However, there are some situations where a police officer can legally search your property without a warrant, including:

-• Automobile search exception—A police officer has probable cause to search the vehicle.
+• Automobile search—A police officer has probable cause to search the vehicle.
 Example: an illegal item is sitting on the passenger seat in plain view.

-• Inventory search exception—The police have impounded the item.
+• Inventory search—The police have impounded the item.
 Example: a backpack was impounded, so police are allowed to search through it.

-• Search incident to arrest—The law that allows a police officer to search the person they have arrested.
+• Search incident to arrest—This law allows a police officer to search the person they have arrested.

 • Verbal permission—A police officer doesn’t need a warrant because you’ve consented.
 Example: you get pulled over, the officer asks to see your phone, and you hand it over for them to look through.